nikfrank/tahini/README.md

 - demo connecting to a socket
 - demo RTC chat application ((!))

+## under the hood - Devices

+- connecting Actions, Reducers, and subStates to Components
+- sensible default behaviour
+- explanation of this.props.getDevice and how to use it
+- explanation of WHY to use it

+## reflection

+- this.props.reflectors
+- inspiration
+- use cases

+---
+---
+---
+---

-future development will be geared toward:
+##### future development will be geared toward:
 - test legibility and brevity
 - network modules for sockets / RTC
 - middleware for redo/ undo, remote control, bug reproducer